What to Expect When Starting an Inbound Marketing Campaign

 Without this step, there’s no way to assess the performance of the strategy you’ve put in place.
 Set SMART goals upfront — Specific, Measurable, Achievable, Relevant, and Time-based.
 Then, establish regular checkpoints to see how your strategy is doing.
 Tools like HubSpot, Google Analytics, and Klipfolio are great tools for measuring the success of your inbound marketing campaign.

 Now that you have the groundwork set, here comes the hard part — staying fully committed and on track with the goals you set.
 To be successful at inbound marketing, you must have faith.
 Those willing to let the process work through its entirety will see higher levels of success than those who change direction because they don’t see immediate results.
 Pausing your efforts or adding multiple layers to your pre-constructed plan will only lessen your impact.
 Be patient — we can’t stress this enough.

 Inbound is a long, winding road of strategy, testing, retesting, and careful planning.
 While it may seem overwhelming at first, HubSpot supplies ample resources to teach new customers how to become inbound experts and more!

 However, when it comes to being an expert and leader in inbound marketing for your industry, there are options.
 You can take it on yourself — which will likely be an overwhelming feat.
 You can hire an in-house inbound marketing expert, leaving the implementation and execution to them.
 If this isn’t your business’ specialty, you don’t have to go at it alone.
 You can also leave the heavy lifting to an inbound marketing agency.

-    As experts in inbound and already HubSpot certified, outsourced agencies can put a business’ mind to ease by handling the entire process.
+As experts in inbound, an outsourced multifamily marketing agency (like Criterion.B) can put a business’ mind to ease by handling the entire process.